 - Using blue and red safety lights has proven to be an effective warning device to pedestrians that a forklift is approaching.

-Red and Blue lights aren’t the only type of forklift warning lighting.
+Red and blue lights aren’t the only type of forklift warning lighting.
 Additional types of warning lighting can be used for specific reasons, as listed below.

 Additional Forklift Warning Lights